 I was recently appointed Chair of the Socialism, Capitalism and Democracy Research Committee of the International Political Science Association socialismcapitalismdemocracy.weebly.com/.

 Prior to moving to Mississippi in July 2014, I earned my PhD at the University of Washington in Seattle.
 During this time I became a naturalized US citizen, thanks to my American wife, whom I met when we were both studying at the University of Essex.
-In my free time I look after our son, Henry, go cycling on the rural Mississippi roads, and try to catch up on my favorite TV shows.
+In my free time I look after our children Henry and Francesca, go cycling on the rural Mississippi roads, and try to catch up on my favorite TV shows.

 Watch me talk about my research here: